Sakimotor/tgma_eng/README.md

 Patch for TGM: Ace that was made in an afternoon by using Ghidra and wxMEdit.

+The `docs/` folder contains the game's promotional Flash website that, I modified with JPEXS and Adobe Flash CS6, [check it out](https://sakimotor.github.io/tgma_eng/)

 ## Installation

 Dump your game, find "default.xex" and apply the delta patch thanks to xdeltaGUI or Delta Patcher.